COVID-19 – MUST READ INFORMATION AND INSTRUCTIONS FOR AUSTRALIA AND NEW CALEDONIA

-- People needing to travel to or leave New Caledonia should register their details with the New Caledonian Government through its formulaire de recensement (registration counting form).
-They should also email Aircalin airline ([email protected]) and the Government of New Caledonia ([email protected]) for advice on required authorisations to board Aircalin planes.
+- People needing to travel to or leave New Caledonia should register their details with the New Caledonian Government through its formulaire de recensement (registration counting form), including for quarantine and vaccination registration.
+They should also email Aircalin airline ([email protected] and [email protected]) and the Government of New Caledonia ([email protected]) for advice on required authorisations to board Aircalin planes.
 People needing to travel for business or work purposes should also email the Government of New Caledonia at [email protected] for advice.
 Medical treatment and evacuation related enquiries need to be sent to CAFAT-Evasans (email: [email protected] - phone: +687 25 58 08).
 Sailboats and other private vessels needing further information or assistance must contact the Maritime Rescue Coordination Centre in New Caledonia (MRCC NC) (email: [email protected] – phone: +687 29 21 21).

-- All travellers aged five years or older, travelling to or transiting through to Australia on or after 10 February 2021, will need to provide evidence of a negative COVID-19 test result undertaken 96 hours or less prior to boarding a flight at the departure point.
+- All travellers aged five years or older, travelling to or transiting through to Australia from New Caledonia on or after 10 February 2021, will need to provide evidence of a negative COVID-19 test result undertaken 96 hours or less prior to boarding a flight at the departure point.
 COVID-19 (PCR) pre-departure tests can be undertaken in New Caledonia at the COVID-19 Testing Centre (Centre de dépistage COVID-19) located at the Gaston Bourret Hospital at the Koutio Medipole in Dumbea (address: 110 Boulevard Joseph-Wamytan – email: [email protected] – phone: +687 20 99 76).
 The Centre is open Monday to Friday from 8am to 12noon.
 The Centre advises to email the COVID-19 Testing Centre with a copy of passports and itineraries (e-tickets) so that an appointment can be made.
-The Centre advises PCR tests are currently priced at XPF 10,400 (prices subject to change).
-Further information is available under Instructions for Air Travellers leaving New Caledonia on the website of the Government of New Caledonia.
+The Centre advises fees apply to PCR tests and other tests.
+Further information, including fees and other testing centres, is available under Instructions for Air Travellers leaving New Caledonia on the website of the Government of New Caledonia.
 Travellers should check with their airline and the authorities of the other countries they are travelling to which type of test they require.

 - For further information on, and assistance with, entry and quarantine conditions to New Caledonia, please check the websites of the French High Commission in New Caledonia and of the Government of New Caledonia (including main facts in English).
 Please also contact the nearest French diplomatic or consular mission in Australia or the French diplomatic or consular mission in your country of residence for further advice where required.
 Please also contact your airline, cruise line, port agent, travel provider or employer as appropriate.

-Information on COVID-19 vaccinations in Australia and in the French Pacific
+Information on COVID-19 vaccinations in Australia and in New Caledonia

 Australia – Up-to-date information about Australia’s national roll-out of COVID-19 Vaccination Program is available on the website of the Australian Department of Health.
 The COVID-19 vaccine will be voluntary and free and, if you choose not to have a COVID-19 vaccine, your eligibility for Government payments won’t be affected.
 Information on vaccines approved for use in Australia is available on the website of the Therapeutic Goods Administration.
 Australia’s COVID-19 Vaccination Program will prioritise the rollout of vaccines in Australia and will not extend to Australian citizens while overseas.
 The Australian Government cannot provide advice on vaccines that have been approved for use outside of Australia’s regulatory process.
 Australians overseas should consult their local health professional or local health authorities for advice on vaccine options that may be available locally.
 The Government’s Australia.gov.au website has been launched with details of Australia’s approach to COVID-19 vaccination, including FAQs on COVID-19 vaccines for Australians overseas.
 Information is also available on Smartraveller.
 Australian authorities advise that, irrespective of receiving a COVID-19 vaccine, international travellers will still be required to quarantine upon arrival to Australia and meet other travel restrictions sur as pre-departure COVID-19 testing.